-- These package dimensions are within allowable dimensions of JEDEC MO-153-AE, Issue E. - 2.
+- Symbols are defined in the "MO Series Symbol List" in Section 2.2 of Publication Number 95. - 2.
 Dimensioning and tolerancing per ANSI Y14.5M-1982. - Dimension "D" does not include mold flash, protrusions or gate burrs.
-Mold flash, protrusion and gate burrs shall not exceed 0.15mm (0.006 inch) per side. - Dimension "E1" does not include interlead flash or protrusions.
-Interlead flash and protrusions shall not exceed 0.15mm (0.006 inch) per side. - The chamfer on the body is optional.
+Mold flash, protrusion and gate burrs shall not exceed 0.15mm (0.006 inch) per side. - Dimension "E" does not include interlead flash or protrusions.
+Interlead flash and protrusions shall not exceed 0.25mm (0.010 inch) per side. - The chamfer on the body is optional.
 If it is not present, a visual index feature must be located within the crosshatched area. - 6.
 "L" is the length of terminal for soldering to a substrate. - 7.
 "N" is the number of terminal positions. - 8.
-Terminal numbers are shown for reference only. - Dimension "b" does not include dambar protrusion.
-Allowable dambar protrusion shall be 0.08mm (0.003 inch) total in excess of "b" dimension at maximum material condition.
-Minimum space between protrusion and adjacent lead is 0.07mm (0.0027 inch). - Controlling dimension: MILLIMETER.
-Converted inch dimensions are not necessarily exact.
-(Angles in degrees)
+Terminal numbers are shown for reference only. - Dimension "B" does not include dambar protrusion.
+Allowable dambar protrusion shall be 0.10mm (0.004 inch) total in excess of "B" dimension at maximum material condition. - Controlling dimension: INCHES.
+Converted millimeter dimensions are not necessarily exact.